Update vehicle and powered asset information

 - OBDII codes, for light duty or light commercial vehicles.

 - J1939 codes, for heavy duty vehicles.

 Note: Not all DTCs have a corresponding description, so this column may be blank.

 - In the Search field, enter all or part of a DTC or DTC type.
 The Search field is not case sensitive.

 - Press the Enter key to filter the list of DTC events.
 Use the Backspace key or click X to clear the Search field.

-This tab is visible only to customers who have the immobilization feature.
+This tab is visible only to customers who have the immobilisation feature.

-On the Immobilization tab, you can prevent a vehicle from being started.
-To do this, you send an immobilization request to a vehicle’s tracking unit.
+On the immobilisation tab, you can prevent a vehicle from being started.
+To do this, you send an immobilisation request to a vehicle’s tracking unit.

-You can also see the vehicle’s immobilization history.
+You can also see the vehicle’s immobilisation history.